News

 Check out our FaceBook site for pictures, and event news.

-2025 Exhibits Our new agricultural exhibit is on Wheat, with lots of scientific facts, fun facts, and old newspaper articles.
-We honor local persons who recently served in the military.
-Our current exhibit is on Joaquin Garcia, who served in the US Army as a Tank Maintenance Specialist from 2010-2013.
 We also have exhibits on the evolution of the radio, the “ghost town” of Fairfield on the Willamette River, major floods on the Willamette, and some of the local inhabitants.
-Our cemetery exhibit is on Pioneer Memorial Cemetery, and there are comparative photos of the communities of Brooks and Gervais then and now.
+There are comparative photos of the communities of Brooks and Gervais then and now.
+And there is a history of the Southern Pacific Railroad and the Oregon Electric railroad, with a map you can take home.
 Come see us!

 Our Annual Used Book Sale will begin as soon as we are sure the rains (more or less) halt for the summer.
 Once again a tentful of used books at bargain prices of 50 cents or 25 cents will be offered all during the summer.